CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 To organise meetings, agendas (in consultation with the Co-Presidents), and minutes;
    #.
 To communicate with the Executive before and after any relevant CSESoc Meetings, to pass on information;
    #.
 To liaise with CSESoc and the club’s Executive;
    #.
+To notify the ACNC of the details of changes of the club as outlined by the ACNC.
+   #.
+To submit the Annual Information Statement to the ACNC.
+   #.
 To keep relevant club papers in order;
    #.
 To coordinate elections; and
    #.
 To maintain the membership list, updating when changes are made.